 How to Get Car Insurance With a Suspended License

-Getting insured with a suspended license is possible — and often required if your car is registered.
-Most insurers won’t rate you as an active driver, but you can still keep or get coverage by listing someone else on your policy or filing the right documentation.
-Here are some common ways to get car insurance when your license is suspended:
+Having your license suspended creates immediate stress about staying legal and protected.
+Getting insured with a suspended license is possible and required if your car is registered.
+Most insurers won't rate you as an active driver, but you can keep or get coverage by listing someone else on your policy or filing the right documentation.
+Taking immediate action when your license is suspended can help you avoid additional penalties and find affordable coverage.
+Here's what to do:

 Rate a household member as the primary driver

 If you live with someone who has a valid license and clean driving record, you can list them as the primary driver on your policy.
 This helps you maintain coverage without a lapse.
-Keep in mind that not all insurers allow this setup, so check with your provider.
+Remember that not all insurers allow this setup, so check with your provider.

 Buy insurance with SR-22 or FR-44 filing